 Welcome to the Stampin’ Pretty Pals’ Blog Hop!

-This month, the theme is a Color Challenge.
-Using Crumb Cake, Mango Melody, Cajun Craze and Mossy Meadow, the Design Team has created some great projects that you will all want to see.
-We hope that you will be inspired by all the amazing creations!
-As you hop from blog to blog, we would love for you to leave a comment.
+This month, the theme is Flowers in the Garden.
+We hope you are inspired by all the wonderful creations the Pals share with you!
+As you hop from blog to blog, we love reading your comments.
 Then, you will find the lineup at the end of my post to help you “hop” along from Pal to Pal.

 Back to the Pals’ Blog Hop:

-More inspiration awaits, so use the lineup below to visit the rest of the Design Team.
-The Pals are excited to show you what they’ve created!
-Then, please mark your calendars for our next blog hop on November 9th when the theme will be Home for the Holidays.
+More inspiration awaits, so use the lineup below to visit the rest of the Design Team; The Pals are very excited to show you what they’ve created!
+Then, please mark your calendars for our next blog hop on May 10th, when our theme will be a Tic Tac Toe challenge, where our Design Team will create projects, using elements/supplies that are three in a row, column, or diagonal from the tic tac toe board.

 Until then, have fun in your craft space.